Adam's Rib: Reception

 According to MGM records, the film earned $2,971,000 in the US and Canada and $976,000 elsewhere, resulting in a profit of $826,000.

 Variety staff reviewing the film on December 31, 1949, praised the "...bright comedy success, belting over a succession of sophisticated laughs...This is the sixth Metro teaming of Tracy and Hepburn, and their approach to marital relations around their own hearth is delightfully saucy.
 A better realization on type than Holliday's portrayal of a dumb Brooklyn femme doesn't seem possible."

-On review aggregator website Rotten Tomatoes, Adam's Rib has a "Fresh" score of 96% based on 28 reviews, with an average rating of 8.04/10; the consensus for the film says: "Matched by Garson Kanin's witty, sophisticated screenplay, George Cukor, Spencer Tracy, and Kathe [sic] Hepburn are all in top form in the classic comedy Adam's Rib."
+On review aggregator website Rotten Tomatoes, the film has a "Fresh" score of 96% based on 28 reviews, with an average rating of 8.04/10; its consensus for the film says: "Matched by Garson Kanin's witty, sophisticated screenplay, George Cukor, Spencer Tracy, and Kathe [sic] Hepburn are all in top form in the classic comedy Adam's Rib."

 Leonard Maltin gives the film four out of four stars, describing it as "[o]ne of Hollywood's greatest comedies about the battle of the sexes, with peerless Tracy and Hepburn supported by movie newcomers Holliday, Ewell, Hagen, and Wayne."